mdsol/hale/tutorial.md

 }
 ```

-Here you'll note that we define "order_properties" under the "_meta" section of the document.
-This defines an "order_properties" reference object, which can be used anywhere in the document with the "_ref" tag.
-The "_ref" tag always takes a list of tags (which are interpreted in from first to last), and these instruct the client to replace that "_ref" tag with the listed properties.
+In this emendation of the document, you'll note that we define a new reference object, `order_properties`, in the `_meta` section of the document.
+Once you define it, you can use `order_properties` throughout the document with the `_ref` tag.
+This `order_properties` tag always takes a list of tags which are interpreted from first to last item.
+These list tags instruct the client to replace that "_ref" tag with the listed properties.

 ## target
 Now that the document is a little more terse, there is one other thing to consider.
-The "drink_type" contains a menu.
-It may be out of the servers scope to know what that menu is, and the menu may change; so instead of putting the menu inside the document explicitely, we can instead reference an external resource to populate the document.
+The `drink_type` element contains a menu.
+It may be out of the server's scope to know what that menu is and the menu may change.
+Therefore, instead of putting the menu inside the document explicitely, we can just reference an external resource to populate the document.

-Here we'll change "order_properties" to use a "_ref" object and get the list of menu items
+In the following rendering, we'll change `order_properties` to use a `_ref` object and get the list of menu items:

 ```json
 {
     "order_properties": {